 Pocket Shop is a leading retailer of paperbacks, selling a wide selection of front exposed books in locations where many people are on the move.
 With a passionate and knowledgeable staff, Pocket Shop helps readers find exactly what they are looking for.
 And maybe something else.

 Pocket Shop was founded in Stockholm in 1989, with the vision that everyone should have the opportunity to own and enjoy books.
-Pocket Shop can be found in 21 stores in Sweden, Germany and the UK
+Pocket Shop can be found in 14 stores in Sweden and Germany.

 Akateeminen Kirjakauppa https://www.akateeminen.com/